flavienbwk/stacked-off/README.md

 ### Simple download

-The latest StackExchange data dumps can be downloaded <a href="https://ia600107.us.archive.org/27/items/stackexchange/">here</a>.
-Older dumps can be torrented (see next section).
+The latest StackExchange data dump can be downloaded <a href="https://ia600107.us.archive.org/27/items/stackexchange/">here</a>.
+Older data can be torrented (see next section).

 **Important**: You must include in your download the Sites.xml file that is present in every data dump.